-Upon successful completion of 72 credits (possibly including transfer credit from previous graduate work), the student may register for "Full-time Dissertation Study," which carries no credits or letter grade but provides full-time status.
+Upon successful completion of 72 credits and all required courses (possibly including transfer credit from previous graduate work), PhD students should register for Full-time Dissertation Study (FTDR 3999), which carries no credits or letter grade but provides full-time status.
+It is not necessary to have passed exams in order to register for FTDR.